jtzl-wp/swipecomic/readme.txt

 == Changelog ==

+= 1.0.3 =

+Improved the preloader effect.

 = 1.0.2 =

 Improved the page transitions between episodes by eliminating a short flash of the background.

 = 1.0.1 =

 Added image preloading in the PhotoSwipe viewer for smoother transitions, while do not load all images at once.

 = 1.0.0 =